 Some people are more at risk than others of contracting the HSV2 virus through oral sex, including people with compromised immune systems from HIV or AIDS, people undergoing chemotherapy, transplant recipients, or people with autoimmune diseases such as lupus.

 The HSV1 virus is typically transmitted through kissing or sharing drinks and utensils.
-The majority of people with the HSV1 virus were infected during childhood from non-sexual contact and by kissing family members and friends.
+The

 Less commonly, HSV1 can spread from the mouth to the genital area through giving oral sex.
 It can also be transmitted through receiving oral sex, vaginal intercourse, anal intercourse, and the use of sex toys.

 The symptoms of both HSV1 and HSV2 are similar.
 People with the virus may display no symptoms, very mild symptoms, or mistake their symptoms for something else.
 The absence of symptoms does not mean the virus cannot be transmitted to others.

 - an itching, tingling, or burning sensation around the lips and mouth or in the genital area